HU board recommends contracts for solar farm expansion, ash-handling equipment

 Total cost for system equipment and installation is estimated to run $3 million to $3.5 million.
 Of that amount, about $600,000 will be paid during the current budget year, and the balance will follow in 2023-24.
 The new fiscal year will begin Oct.
 1.

-Like the solar expansion, the new ash conveyor system did not receive a budget allocation for the current year.
-Both projects can move forward now, however, because new electrical substation transformers and equipment HU had expected to arrive in August now will not be available until October.
+Like the solar expansion, the new ash conveyor system didn’t receive a budget allocation for the current year.
+Both projects can move forward now, however, because new electrical substation transformers and equipment HU had expected to arrive in August now won’t be available until October.

 The HU electric capital budget for this year is more than $21 million, $10 million of which was to go for three substation projects.